cardboard-iguana/cardboard-iguana.com/log/2021-10-16-tryhackme-complete-beginner.md

 LLMNT and NBT-NS are apparently services that provide a similar function to DNS.

-AD uses Kerberos (uses “tickets” to authenticate users and provide authorization to access domain resources) and NTLM (user authentication only challenge/response protocol) for authentication.
+AD uses Kerberos (uses "tickets" to authenticate users and provide authorization to access domain resources) and NTLM (user authentication only challenge/response protocol) for authentication.
 Kerberos is used for granting access across the domain, while NTLM is the default protocol used by individual Windows machines.

 ### Active Directory in the Cloud

 Azure AD is typically designed to sit *between* users/computers and an on prem-Active Directory.
-To a certain extent this is a case of “there’s an extra step here somewhere”, but using that extra step has a couple of advantages:
+To a certain extent this is a case of "there's an extra step here somewhere", but using that extra step has a couple of advantages:

 * It allows AD trust relationships to be extended to website and web applications.
 * Because Azure AD is more locked down than a typical directory and is centrally controlled by Microsoft, it makes attacking the on-prem AD much harder.